agsilver108/nlp-fa25-final-project/documentation/SCIENTIFIC_REPORT.md

 Various approaches have been proposed for mitigating dataset biases, including adversarial training (Belinkov et al., 2019), data augmentation (Min et al., 2020), and example reweighting (Ren et al., 2018).
 Our work builds on these foundations by applying cartography-guided reweighting to question answering.

+### 2.4 Extensions Beyond Original Cartography Work

+While Swayamdipta et al. (2020) focused on identifying and characterizing dataset subsets through training dynamics, our work extends this foundational approach in several important dimensions:

+1. **Novel Application Domain**: The original cartography work demonstrated the framework on SNLI (natural language inference).
+Our study applies cartography to SQuAD, a more complex question answering task with different artifact patterns and requiring task-specific analysis methods.

+2. **Active Mitigation Strategy**: Beyond identification, we implement weighted sampling with task-specific multipliers (2x for hard examples) to actively mitigate artifact dependence during training.
+This transforms cartography from a diagnostic tool into an active bias-reduction mechanism.

+3. **Comprehensive Artifact Framework**: We supplement cartography analysis with six complementary artifact detection methods (position bias, question/passage-only models, statistical testing, answer type analysis, and systematic bias detection), providing a more rigorous and multi-faceted characterization of dataset biases than cartography alone.

+4. **Multiple Reweighting Strategies**: We evaluate three distinct reweighting approaches (upweight_hard, remove_easy, balanced) and empirically determine which strategy maximizes performance improvement.

+5. **Rigorous Statistical Validation**: All findings are validated through chi-square hypothesis testing (χ² = 237.21 and 1084.87, both p < 0.001), confirming that detected artifacts are statistically significant and not due to random variation.

+6. **Quantified Improvement**: We demonstrate measurable performance gains (+4.9% exact match, +5.08% F1) achieved through cartography-guided mitigation, validating the practical effectiveness of the approach on question answering tasks.

 ---

 ## 3. Methodology